MicrosoftDocs/defender-docs/articles/defender-for-cloud/partner-integrations.md

 ### Ticketing services

+The following table lists the partner solutions that provide ticketing services to Defender for Cloud.
+These solutions help you to create and manage tickets for security incidents and vulnerabilities detected by Defender for Cloud.
+Yicketing services allow users to submit, track, and fix tickets efficiently, improving communication between the IT department and end-users, and ensuring that issues are resolved quickly and effectively.

 | Partner name | Description | Documentation |
 |--|--|--|
 | ServiceNow | ServiceNow is a cloud computing platform that helps companies manage digital workflows for enterprise operations.
 ServiceNow provides a range of services including IT service management, customer service management, and HR service delivery. | [ServiceNow integration with Defender for Cloud](integration-servicenow.md) |